Risk and Crisis Management

 - Third Line of Defense refers to internal and external audit departments tasked with reviewing and auditing operational processes.

-- Support all levels of employees to take responsibility for assessing and identifying potential risks in their responsible departments or Risk Owners and set a process to minimize risks and report to the Risk Management Working Group.
+- Support all levels of employees to take responsibility for assessing and identifying potential risks in their responsible departments or Risk Owners and set a process to minimize risks and report to the Risk Management Working Group

 - Promote training to create knowledge and understanding about risk management or operational risks through the development of the “SkillHub” program as a self-learning platform (E-Learning) in the Agilis HR application, which all employees can easily access via their own smartphones.